sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 In the example below the ``getWidth()`` method returns an int, so we need to assign the result into an int variable ``int width = yertle.getWidth();``.

-Here are some examples of using get methods for the turtle object yertle.
+Here are some examples of using getter methods for a particular turtle object.
+Notice the value returned from each getter method is either stored in a variable or used in a print statement.

 .. code-block:: java